Fall in new cases raises hope in virus outbreak in China

 Fang had posted videos of Wuhan’s overcrowded hospitals, including bodies in a van waiting to be taken to a crematorium.
 The last video he posted was of a piece of paper reading, “All citizens resist, hand power back to the people.”

 Another citizen journalist, Chen Qiushi, vanished on Friday.
-Non-sanctioned storytelling by Chen, Fang and others about the epidemic is challenging the ruling Communist Party’s tightly policed monopoly on information on an unprecedented scale.
+Non-sanctioned reporting on the outbreak by actitivists ischallenging the Communist Party’s tightly policed monopoly on information on an unprecedented scale.

 CRUISE SHIP WOES